bmc/brizzled/input/id/103/index.md

 generating PDFs that are typeset through TeX, far outweighs any niggling disadvantages.

+As of version 1.6, Pandoc can generate [EPUB][] documents, as well.
+As the Pandoc web site puts it, "EPUB books can be viewed on iPads, Nooks, and other electronic book readers, including many smart phones.
+(They can also be converted to Kindle books using [KindleGen][].)"

 **Update:** [John MacFarlane][], author of Pandoc, writes, in an email:

 > There's no general way to force page breaks, by the way.
 If you just